-As indicated in the last para of the ChatGPT response, investors and firm managers alike are known to ponder the question of what impact, if any, ESG organizational goals have on a firm's value.
+As indicated in the last part of the ChatGPT response, investors and firm managers alike are known to ponder the question of what impact, if any, ESG organizational goals have on a firm's value.
 Cho et al. (2019) examined the relationship between corporate social responsibility (CSR) performance and corporate financial performance.
-The authors find support for the hypothesis that CSR performance exerts positive effects on financial performance.
+The authors support the hypothesis that CSR performance positively affects financial performance.
 Additionally, CSR activities are investments that can enhance both corporate performance and value.
-Earlier to this contribution, the relationship between firm size and sustainability is also reported in the literature by Tarmuji et al. (2016).
+Earlier in this contribution, the relationship between firm size and sustainability was also reported in the literature by Tarmuji et al. (2016).
 The research said that investors preferred firms that improved their ESG practices.
-The investors in the study also believed the ESG-oriented firms perform best at asset deployment and generating risk-adjusted market returns.
+The investors in the study also believed that ESG-oriented firms perform best at asset deployment and generating risk-adjusted market returns.

-Increasingly, modernized portfolio managers seek to reconcile behavioral biases during the asset diversification process.
-With financial analysts swarming to consider ESG dimensions in the portfolio diversification process, ESG goals now represent a type of behavioral bias - affinity bias.
+Modernized portfolio managers increasingly seek to reconcile behavioral biases during asset diversification.
+With financial analysts swarming to consider ESG dimensions in the portfolio diversification process, ESG goals now represent behavioral bias - affinity bias.
 Given the myriad of public and proprietary firm-level ESG scores, deciding how to incorporate ESG dimensions in behavioral portfolio management (BPM) is not so straightforward.
-New ESG factors derived by Dash and Kajiji (2020) demonstrate how to use financial networks and traditional portfolio optimization models with layered goals to manage BPM problem.
-Managing ESG-related risk, whether through efficient diversification or the use of financial derivatives, is a growth dimension with the longevity of practice.
+New ESG factors derived by Dash and Kajiji (2020) demonstrate how to use financial networks and traditional portfolio optimization models with layered goals to manage the BPM problem.
+In practice, managing ESG-related risk through efficient diversification and risk mitigation using financial derivatives produces longevity in achieving risk-mitigated growth.